maths/moodle-qtype_stack/doc/en/Authoring/Inputs.md

 The default: a form box.

-#### Algebraic (NUMBAS) ####

-A form box with a Javascript overlay to "see as you type".
-(Experimental)

 #### True/False ####

 Simple drop down.
 A Boolean value is assigned to the variable name.

 #### Single Character ####

 A single letter can be entered.
-This is useful for creating multiple choice question
+This is useful for creating multiple choice questions.

+#### Text area ####

+Enter algebraic expressions on multiple lines.
+STACK passes the result to [Maxima](../CAS/Maxima.md) as a list.

 #### Drop down list ####

-Use the Input Type Options field to indicate a comma separated list of possible values.
+(_Not currently re-implemented in STACK 3.0_)  Use the Input Type Options field to indicate a comma separated list of possible values.

 #### Matrix ####

-The size of the matrix is inferred from the teacher's answer.
+(_Not currently re-implemented in STACK 3.0_)  The size of the matrix is inferred from the teacher's answer.
 STACK then adds an appropriate grid of boxes (of size Box Size) for the student to fill in.
 This is easier than typing in [Maxima](../CAS/Maxima.md)'s matrix command, but does give the game away about the size of the required matrix.

-#### Text area ####

-Enter algebraic expressions on multiple lines.
-STACK passes the result to [Maxima](../CAS/Maxima.md) as a list.

 #### Slider ####

-(New in STACK 2.2) Draggable slider bar resulting in a numerical value.
+(_Not currently re-implemented in STACK 3.0_)  Dragable slider bar resulting in a numerical value.

 ### Teacher's Answer ###  {#Teacher_Ans}